-The work of locating objects is done collaboratively by two types of components shown in the figure below: tags and location beacons.
-Tags are low-cost Bluetooth devices.
-Each tag has a universally unique ID.
-BOT uses them to make objects to be located visible: You make an object visible by having a tag attached to (or worn by) the object and storing in the server an association of the tag ID with the object ID/name..
+Tags are battery powered transmitters.
+Each tag has a UUID (Universally Unique ID).
+It broadcasts periodically packets containing its own ID and thus advertizes to Bluetooth receivers nearby its own presence.
+BOT uses tags to make objects to be located visible: You make an object visible by having a tag attached to (or worn by) the object and storing in the server an association of the tag ID with the object ID/name.
+Thus, the system can use the location of the associated tag as the location of the object.

-BOT provides two types of tags: simple tags or sensor tags.
-Regardless its type, every tag broadcasts periodically (e.g., once a second) packets containing its own ID and thus, advertizes to Bluetooth receivers nearby its own presence and hence the presence of the object associated with it.
-This is all simple tags do.
-Sensor tags usually are smart watches and bracelets.
-As the name indicates, some of them contain sensors for reading the wearer's vital signs, including temperature, blood pressures, heart rate and blood oxygen level.
-Some of them contain accelerometer that can track movements and rate of speed change of the wearer.

-In addition to its ID, each sensor tag also broadcasts it sensor readings on a regular basis (e.g., roughly once every 10 minutes).
-Hereafter, this note refers to both simple and sensor tags simply as tags except when it is necessary to be specific
+BOT uses two types of tags: simple tags or sensor tags.
+Simple tags do nothing other than broadcasting their ID's.
+Sensor tags contains sensors.
+In addition to its ID, each sensor tag also broadcasts readings of its sensors on a regular basis.
+A common type of sensor tags are smart watches and bracelets.
+They contain sensors that read the wearer's vital signs, including temperature, blood pressures, heart rate and blood oxygen level.
+Some sensor tags contain accelerometer that can detect small movements of the wearer.
+Hereafter, this note refers to both simple and sensor tags simply as tags except when it is necessary to be specific.